crate/cratedb-guide/docs/integrate/polars/index.md

 - **Out of Core:** The streaming API allows you to process your results without requiring all your data to be in memory at the same time.

-- **Parallel:** Polars' multi-threaded query engine utilises the power of your machine by dividing the workload among the available CPU cores without any additional configuration.
+- **Parallel:** Polars' multi-threaded query engine utilizes the power of your machine by dividing the workload among the available CPU cores without any additional configuration.